hitokiri-mata/katacoda-courses/kubernetes-observability/hpa/finish.md

 With these steps you have learned how to:

 - &#x2714; install the metrics-server for gathering metrics,
-- &#x2714; install a pod that can be scaled,
+- &#x2714; install a Pod that can be scaled,
-- &#x2714; define the scaling rules and the number of pods to scale up and down,
+- &#x2714; define the scaling rules and the number of Pods to scale up and down,
 - &#x2714; increase service demand to trigger scaling up,
 - &#x2714; observe scaling up and down.